Jacob-Barhak/COVID19Models/COVID19_Mortality_Castiglione/README.md

 ------
 * COVID19_Mortality_Castiglione.py : Code that generates the function.
 * COVID19_Mortality_Castiglione.html : The output plot interactively showing the function
+* requirements.txt : specifying requirements of dependent packages the code was tested with
+* README.MD : the file you are reading now

 DEVELOPER CONTACT INFO: